lisitsyn/tapkee/README.md

 Tapkee is a C++ template library for dimensionality reduction with some bias on spectral methods.
-The Tapkee origins from the code developed during GSoC 2011 as the part of the Shogun machine learning toolbox (https://github.com/shogun-toolbox/shogun).
+The Tapkee origins from the code developed during GSoC 2011 as the part of the [Shogun machine learning toolbox](https://github.com/shogun-toolbox/shogun).
 The project aim is to provide standalone efficient and flexible library for dimensionality reduction.
 We always encourage contributions and distribute our software under free GPLv3 license.